opencog/atomspace/opencog/atoms/truthvalue/README.md

 First, Bayesian inference performs an **integral** on the priors.
-Integrals are "infinite-dimensional" by definition, but can be approximated by historgrams with narrow bins: this is just the classic Newtonian integral.
+Integrals are "infinite-dimensional" by definition, but can be approximated by histograms with narrow bins: this is just the classic Newtonian integral.
 This can be managed with a vector of floats, at least in principle.
 In practice, a number of distinct issues arise.